 City of Waukee Stormwater Grant Program

-Please note that the grant must be approved and awarded prior to construction work commencing.
+*Please note that grants must be approved and awarded prior to construction work commencing.
 Grants will not be awarded for work that has already started or been completed.

-The Stormwater Grant Program uses a portion of the Stormwater Utility Fees to assist with stormwater management on private property.
-These funds may be granted to property owners to improve drainage, improve stormwater quality, and repair stormwater facilities such as swales, streambanks, and drain tile.
-The Program does not cover repairs to homes or interior work; these funds are for exterior work only.
+The City of Waukee Stormwater Grant Program uses a portion of the Stormwater Utility Fees to assist with stormwater management on private property.
+These funds may be granted to property owners to improve drainage, to improve stormwater quality, or to repair stormwater facilities such as swales, streambanks and drain tile.
+The program does not cover repairs to homes or interior work; these funds are for exterior work only.

 Examples of eligible projects include:

 - Installation of a drain tile in a wet yard.

 - Measures to prevent erosion, including expensse for a contractor to place bank reinforcement.